WESTON STUCCO TORONTO

 4/4/2015

-Used to be homebuilders found buyers who wanted the new-car smell of a new home with community parks and the ability to customize features, like an inlaw suite or home office or granite countertops.
-Today’s homebuilder has more advantages over existing housing stock than ever before, as I learned from a seminar I attended of the American Society of Building Designers.
+Homebuilders used to find buyers who wanted the new-car smell of a new home with community parks and the ability to customize features, like an in-law suite, home office, or granite countertops.
+Today’s homebuilder has more advantages over existing housing stock than ever before, as I learned from a seminar I attended at the Canadian Society of Building Designers.

-We have reached the tipping point where existing homes should not be able to compete with a new home.
+We have reached the tipping point where existing homes cannot compete with a new home.
 Think of all these features possible with new homes that existing homes can’t touch:

 · No gas and electric bills (Zero Net Energy)